 - Increase money supply and bank reserves of commercial banks.

-The programme highlights many drawbacks of quantitative easing
+Drawbacks of quantitative easing

-- The new inflow of money into commercial banks from quantitative easing has encouraged banks to use this extra money through greater risk taking.
-Some argue that Q.E. has increased the risk taking nature of banks (a problem behind 2008 crisis)
+- The new inflow of money into commercial banks from quantitative easing has encouraged banks to use this extra money through greater risk-taking.
+Some argue that Q.E. has increased the risk-taking nature of banks (a problem behind 2008 crisis)